 The Prevention of Cruelty to Animals (Land Transport of Livestock) Standards 2013 No 1 was implemented in June 2013.
 The Standards are listed in Schedule 1 of the Prevention of Cruelty to Animals Regulation 2012 as relevant Standards under Part 4 of the Regulation.
 There are minor differences from the national Standards and Guidelines where there was pre-existing legislation – these are dealt with by the insertion of notes in the appropriate clause.

 The Land Transport Standards are prescribed (5 March 2013) by reference into enforceable regulations under the Victorian Livestock Management Act 2010.
 The Act encourages livestock operators to demonstrate compliance with the Standards through participation in approved industry Quality Assurance programs.

 Queensland regulated the Australian Animal Welfare Standards and Guidelines – Land Transport of Livestock as a compulsory requirement under the Animal Care and Protection Regulation in January 2014.
-An inital grace period of 6 months was applied and has now finished.
 Enforcement of these laws commenced from 1 August 2014.

 In the Northern Territory, the Land Transport Standards have been adopted under the Livestock Regulations since January 2013.
 Compliance and enforcement activity will be undertaken by Department of Primary Industry and Fisheries Veterinary Officers and Livestock Biosecurity Officers.